-Comments from the Mission Review Team and its Core Group (see also Section 1 for general comments):
+Comments from the Mission Review Team and its Core Group (see also Appendix D for general comments):

-• This is a new proposal to allow the parish to consider the possible development of the chapel at Brampton as the parish church.
-The church of Our Lady and St Wilfrid is however 'Grade 2 listed' (the second highest category) and its future will need to be considered by the Bishop and the Trustees.
+• This is a proposal to allow, if need be, the parish to consider the possible and sustainable development of the chapel at Brampton as the parish church or indeed to seek accommodation within another of the local churches.
+The church of Our Lady and St Wilfrid is, however, 'Grade II listed' and its future will need to be considered by the Bishop and the Trustees.
 Its graveyard is still in use for burials.

 Parish no. 57 The parish of St Augustine, Carlisle, and the chapel of Our Lady of Good Counsel, Longtown.
-Existing parish LATER linked with parish no. 56 2006 Mass attendance: 291 2004/5/6 average sacramental index: 36
+Existing parish LATER linked with parish no. 56 2006 Mass attendance : 291 2004/5/6 average sacramental index : 36

-- The chapel of Our Lady of Good Counsel, Longtown would be expected to cease to have a Sunday/vigil Mass at an early date. - LATER: The parish of St Augustine, Carlisle, would link with the parish of Our Lady and St Wilfrid, Warwick Bridge, and St Ninian, Brampton.
+- The chapel of Our Lady of Good Counsel, Longtown, would be expected to cease to have a Sunday/vigil Mass at an early date. - LATER: The parish of St Augustine, Carlisle, would link with the parish of Our Lady and St Wilfrid, Warwick Bridge, and St Ninian, Brampton.

-Comments from the Mission Review Team and its Core Group (see also Section 1 for general comments):
+Comments from the Mission Review Team and its Core Group (see also Appendix D for general comments):

-• This is a new proposal resulting from local information.
+• This is a proposal resulting from local information.

-Parish no. 58 The parish o of Our Lady and St Joseph, Carlisle.
+Parish no. 58 The parish of Our Lady and St Joseph, Carlisle.
 Existing parish LATER linked with parish no. 59 2006 Mass attendance: 340 2004/5/6 average sacramental index : 75